act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 2

-The text content automatically updates every 3 seconds but only as a result of a user intervention.
+The text content automatically updates every 3 seconds but only as a result of a user interaction.

 ```html
 <body>